vyigity/ProjectBase/README.md

 # ProjectBase

 ProjectBase (PB) is a Utility and Data Access library.
-PB has a interface oriented approach to ensure extentibility an reliablity.
+PB designed with a interface oriented approach to ensure extentibility an reliablity.

 PB has 3 mods of data access: